About this Course

 Note: In Florida, it's critical to complete your first license renewal on time.
 State law says that if you don't meet post-license requirements by the deadline, your license will be rendered null and void.
 If that happens, you will have to apply for your license from scratch.

-To make sure this doesn't happen to you, take your pre-license course well ahead of time.
+To make sure this doesn't happen to you, take your post-license course well ahead of time.

 What You Get

 Certificate of completion

 18-24 months after licensure (see your expiration date)